Equivariant linear isometries and infinite little discs operads via transfer systems: Introduction

 \subsection{Acknowledgements}

 The present article was written as part of the author's PhD research, under the supervision of Magdalena K\c{e}dziorek.
 The author would like to thank Magdalena K\c{e}dziorek and Niall Taggart for their guidance and for many helpful conversations.
+The author also thanks the referee for a swift report and several useful suggestions.
 This work was partially supported by the Dutch Research Council (NWO) grant number OCENW.M.22.358.